Skip to main content

 Its website notes: “Embodying the University’s commitment to extend Carolina resources to all citizens and community members across the state, Carolina Public Humanities offers engaging and innovative public seminars and lectures on a variety of topics and themes throughout the year.
 Its programs draw upon the humanities to nurture a deeper understanding of history and culture, enrich the life of the mind, and contribute to the development of a more humane world.”

-Carolina Public Humanities offers a 50 percent discount to all its programs to Lifetime Members and dues-paid Annual Members of the Retired Faculty and Professionals Association.
-This discount does not appear on its website, but RFPA members can request it by calling CPH and mentioning their RFPA membership.
-To learn more about CPH’s current programs, see its Fall 2023 calendar of events at https://humanities.unc.edu/2023fall/.
+Carolina Public Humanities offers a 50 percent discount to Lifetime Members and dues-paid Annual Members of the Retired Faculty and Professionals Association for the weekend seminars and “Humanities in Action” lecture events.
+This discount does not appear on its website, but RFPA members can request it by calling CPH (919-962-1544) and mentioning their RFPA membership when registering.
+To learn more about CPH’s current programs, see the Fall 2024 events at –https://humanities.unc.edu/2024fall/.

 Intergenerational Philosophy